Santa Monica Boulevard Reconstruction: Change is Coming to Beverly Hills!

 Santa Monica Boulevard’s Multimodal Mobility History

-It wasn’t always so.
-Prior to today’s ignominy, Santa Monica Boulevard was once the proud terminal leg of the famous Route 66 that linked Chicago and Santa Monica.
-But all that remains of the old road in Beverly Hills are a few commemorative signs.
+Prior to its ignominy today, Santa Monica Boulevard was once the terminal segment of the famous Route 66 that linked Chicago to Santa Monica.
+All that remains of the old road in Beverly Hills are a few commemorative signs, but there is a movement afoot to memorialize the history.

-Long before Route 66, however, our city thrived at the junction of two Pacific Electric Western Division lines that anchored Beverly Hills into a regional mass transit network.
-Not just one but two rail stations graced our city.
-The first sat at the northwest corner of Crescent and Burton Way.
-When the post office was planned, the station then moved to the two-story strip of shops between Beverly and Canon (seen here from Santa Monica South looking northeast).
+Long before Route 66, however, the corridor served the Pacific Electric’s Western Division streetcar lines.
+Our city thrived as the junction of two lines that anchored Beverly Hills into the Southern California rail network.
+The station occupied the northwest corner of Crescent & Little Santa Monica, across from City Hall.
+When the post office was constructed there, the station moved a block west between Beverly and Canon (seen here from Santa Monica North looking southwest).

-Even prior to the regular service of those two Pacific Electric streetcar lines, a predecessor corporation called Los Angeles Pacific ran a ‘balloon’ excursion train (“four double tracks to the Pacific Ocean”) through Beverly Hills to Santa Monica.
-Back in the early 1900s our little burgh was called ‘Morocco Junction’ (as depicted in the map to the right).
+Even prior to the regular service of those two Pacific Electric streetcar lines, the predecessor rail corporation, Los Angeles Pacific, ran a ‘balloon’ excursion train (“four double tracks to the Pacific Ocean”) through what was then called ‘Morocco Junction’ (as depicted in the map to the right) but known today as Beverly Hills.